la3lma/Chez/README.md

 * Make playing consistently work again

+* Write games (or at least some of them) to a log so they can be inspected by a human to see where the machine get stuck in loops etc.

 * Persist player state is buggy in several ways.
   * Inconsistent states can be written (fix by renamming